 Declan Kidney puts off fly-half decision ahead of France clash

-Ireland coach Declan Kidney has made three changes to his team to face France but has been forced to delay naming his fly-half.
+Declan Kidney makes three changes to his team to face France but has been forced to delay naming his fly-half.

 Jonathan Sexton has been ruled out of Saturday's game in Dublin by injury and Paddy Jackson - who made his first start against Scotland - has a tight hamstring.